 - Custom: Custom built wheelchairs will be fitted to a user and are often able to come apart rather than fold up.

-- Reclining: A reclining wheelchair is lightweight and a good choice for anyone with hypotension or contractures.
+- Reclining: The reclining wheelchair is lightweight and a good choice for anyone with hypotension or contractures.
 This allows for the redistribution of weight to allow for less sores and discomfort when used.
-Click here to see some of our recommendations.

 When in doubt, discuss your options with a physical or occupational therapist whom will assess your condition and provide recommendations suited to you.